jembi/openhim-console/README.md

 Getting started with the OpenHIM Console
 ----------------------------------------

 First ensure that you have the OpenHIM-core server up and running.
-The console communicates with the OpenHIM-core via it's API to pull and display data.
+The console communicates with the OpenHIM-core via its API to pull and display data.
 See [details on how to get the OpenHIM-core setup](https://github.com/jembi/openhim-core-js/blob/master/README.md).

 Next, you need to pull down the latest release of the web app and deploy it to a web server (replace the X's in the below command to the latest release):